Lago Puelo National Park (Argentina)

 Lago Puelo National Park

 Lago Puelo National Park is located in Chubut province, Argentina, within the Patagonia forest ecoregion.
-It is situated between the foothills of Currumahuida and it borders Chile to the west.
+It is situated between the foothills of Currumahuida, and it borders Chile to the west.

 The characteristics of this natural reserve are unique in Patagonia.
-Due to its low elevation (only 200 m or some 650 ft), its geographical environment, and its geologic formation, Lago Puelo National Park is home to many endemic flora species and exhibits beautiful scenery and exceptional weather.
+Due to its low elevation (only 200 m or some 650 ft), geographical environment, and geologic formation, Lago Puelo National Park is home to many endemic flora species and exhibits beautiful scenery and exceptional weather.